strata-mvc/strata/docs/installation.md

 ### Install Composer

-Strata requires [Bedrock](https://roots.io/bedrock/) as main dependency, and both tools use [Composer](http://getcomposer.org/) to manage their dependencies.
+Strata uses [Composer](http://getcomposer.org/) to manage it's dependencies.
+You must therefore have Composer installed on your machine.

 ### Install Strata

-If you are starting from scratch, you will need to create a new Bedrock project.
+If you are starting from scratch you will need to create a new Bedrock project, on which Strata is based.

 ~~~ bash
 $ composer create-project roots/bedrock mywebsite